aizhanz1/aizhanz1/README.md

 Report describes two supply chain sales in terms of state, history, buyer, and category.

--[Forecast Analysis in the US](https://github.com/aizhanz1/aizhanz1/tree/main/Analysis_Forecast_sales) Report analysis based on the comparioson of actual sales, budges sales, and forecast sales in different dimentions.
+-[Forecast Analysis in the US](https://github.com/aizhanz1/aizhanz1/tree/main/Analysis_Forecast_sales) Report analysis based on the comparison of actual sales, budges sales, and forecast sales in different dimentions.

 ## Certificates
 I believe that the best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.